 Ulcer Index is a technical analysis indicator that helps measure risk associated with a particular asset on a local level (remember that no technical analysis indicator can measure fundamental risk).
 To be even more precise, it measures downside risk: risk of the asset price going down.

 In trading, the higher the risk, the higher the potential return.
-In order to understand this statement better try to compare the behavior of Bitcoin and EUR/USD over the course of 2017.
+In order to understand this statement you may use as an example of the comparison of the behavior of Bitcoin and EUR/USD over the course of 2017.
 On 1 January 2017, an investor could buy 1 BTC for $963.
 The same Bitcoin could then be sold for $19,758 twelve months later.
 The difference in prices translates into a 1,951% return.
 Now, imagine buying a EUR/USD currency pair and holding it until the end of 2017.
 On January 1st one Euro was worth $1.0532.
-At the end of December 2017, it was worth $1.2029, ‘only’ 14% percent higher.
+At the end of December 2017, it was worth $1.2029, ‘only’ 14% percent higher.*

 However, the associated risk of Bitcoin is also much higher than that of EUR/USD.
 In one and a half months that followed BTC has lost over 60% of its market value.
 During a 1.5-month-long decline EUR/USD has only lost 9.5% of its value.
 As you can see, at one point in time Bitcoin has offered outstanding returns but potential buyers were just as likely to lose the lion’s share of their investment.
 And this is exactly why you would want to know the risk associated with an asset you are about to trade.